Buytition/pub_docs/TUTORIALS.md

 # What is Price Record

 After a buying project is created, one or multiple price/deal data points may be added to it, these price/deal data points are called **Price Records**, these are what people look for when they research prices on their buying targets.
-Buytition supports two types of price records: price offer and price paid.
+SaveNowClub supports two types of price records: price offer and price paid.

 Here is an [example price record](https://savenowclub.com/projects/2143/price-research-for-a-used-suv-near-chicago#t86) of a price offer for a used SUV near Chicago area.